MulliganFunding/boilermaker-servicebus/docs/guides/task-graphs.md

 # Task Graphs

-Build complex workflows with dependencies using TaskGraphBuilder.
-Task graphs allow you to create Directed Acyclic Graphs (DAGs) where tasks run in parallel when possible and wait for their dependencies to complete.
+Build complex workflows with dependencies (DAGs) using the `TaskGraphBuilder`.

+Task graphs allow you to create Directed Acyclic Graphs (DAGs) where tasks can chain, run in parallel, trigger failures for various child nodes, or schedule other callbacks.
+All dependent children in the DAG wait for the parents to complete.

 !!! tip "When to Use Task Graphs"
     Use TaskGraphBuilder for workflows with: